dhecloud/st_AED_deliverables/README.md

 ## Cloning the conda environment

 1. `conda env create -f environment.yml`
+2. `conda install pytorch torchvision torchaudio cpuonly -c pytorch`
-2. `conda activate streaming`
+3. `conda activate streaming`

 ## How to use with your streaming wrapper
 `main.py` is an example script for deployment.
 Note that you have to create your own input streaming wrapper around the model and use its function as you see fit.